Cartitarul/FastDownloadURL-PterodactylV1.xx/README.md

     systemctl restart apache2
  ## Step 3 (Pannel edit):
  1. Edit the eggs install script with the following line at the very bottom end:
- *  ```  chmod 750 /mnt/server/ ```.
+ *  ```  chmod 750 /mnt/server/ ```
-   If you allready have installed a server and want to add FastDLL you need to run this command in SSH:
+ 2. If you allready have installed a server and want to add FastDLL you need to run this command in SSH:
  * ``` chmod 755 /var/lib/pterodactyl/volumes/SERVER_UUID ``` Change the UUID to yours
- 2. Configure our egg to use a JSON file parser:
+ 3. Configure our egg to use a JSON file parser:
- Edit the Configuration Files section from the egg config with the following: (For CSGO)
+ Edit the Configuration Files section from the egg config with the following: (For CSGO) Create a server.cfg file in csgo/cfg if you dont have one
  ```
  {
     "csgo/cfg/server.cfg": {